IanESmith/static-website/Services/cdmp/notes.md

 ### Just done
 - changed the name of this phase from MVP to Release Candidate 1
-- start reporting on progres and added reporting metrics to this page
+- start reporting on progress and added reporting metrics to this page
 - added a (part time) security resource
 - sized the work and started tracking progress